Important NOTO Membership Benefits

 With the support of Tourism Northern Ontario, this expansion of the traditional NOTO Conference is an opportunity for operators to gain valuable insight on tourism-based business matters.
 Workshops, industry speakers, Government Ministers, Allied Tradeshow, and evening entertainment make the Summit both fun & educational.
 For more information on our upcoming event contact our office.

-The 2018 Northern Ontario Tourism Summit will be held in Sault Ste.
-Marie November 13th - 15th.
+The 2019 Northern Ontario Tourism Summit will be held in Timmins!
 Check back with us or subscribe to our mailing list on our front page to receive all the details.